jhollowe/blog/content/posts/and-so-it-begins.md

 ## So...
 Why?

 This blog is mostly a place for me to put information for my future self and others.
 Don't expect any deep, rambling prose.
 I'm not a spectacular writer and there are many things in my life that don't merit blogging about.
-However, I have a vary wide range of knowledge which I often will forget by the next time I need to use it.
+However, I have a very wide range of knowledge which I often will forget by the next time I need to use it.
 This gives me a way to record my experiences and experiments in a public place to which I can reference others.
 This blog is also an experiment, how meta is that?

 ## When can I get more of this *great* content?